Fiber vs. 5G Home Internet: Which Is Better?

 Fiber in a nutshell: Extremely fast, mostly affordable, but not always available

-How does fiber internet work?
+How fiber internet works

 Fiber-optic cable consists of bundled strands of glass.
 Inside those strands, photon signals bounce along at the speed of light (or something close to it).
 This type of cable isn’t vulnerable to electromagnetic interference like older technologies, and much of the cabling is newer than cable or DSL.